ministryofjustice/security-guidance/docs/secure-email-transfer-guide.md

 ## Google mail

-Google mail is part of the Google Workspace service.
+Google mail is part of the service.
 It uses Transport Layer Security \(TLS\) to encrypt incoming and outgoing emails automatically.
 However, the email providers of both the sender and the recipient must always use TLS, otherwise the email transfer cannot be assured as secure.
 If required, S/MIME encryption might be suitable.
-To get help with this, contact the [Security team](mailto:security@justice.gov.uk).
+To get help with this, contact the .

 ## Office 365

 By default, all emails in Office 365 are sent using Opportunistic TLS.
 If a TLS connection cannot be established, the message is sent in plain text using Simple Mail Transfer Protocol \(SMTP\).
-If TLS must be applied, contact the [Security team](mailto:security@justice.gov.uk) for help.
-In this configuration, certificate verification is required whenever mail is sent from a third party to the MoJ.
+If TLS must be applied, contact the for help.
+In this configuration, certificate verification is required whenever mail is sent from a third party to the .

 Outlook supports two other encryption options: